pingcap/tidb/docs/design/2020-05-08-standardize-error-codes-and-messages.md

 ### Principle

-In every build, the pipeline should fetch all these meta files from all repositories:
+In every build, the pipeline should fetch all these metafiles from all repositories:

 ```bash
 mkdir -p errors